robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 4. Select **Tag** and enter **Name** and **threat-detection-wksp-compromised** for the key pair like shown below:
     ![Config Key Pair](../images/03-config-keypair.png)
 6. Click on the Config timeline for the EC2 NetworkAcl.
-7. Click on **Change**
+7. Click on **Change**.
-8. Evaluate the change to see the updated NACL
+8. Evaluate the change to the updated NACL.

 ### Limit Security Group

 Now we’ve stopped the active session from the attacker.
 Next, we will stop the attacker, or anyone else, from coming from a different IP.

-9. In the AWS Management Console go to EC2 Console
+1. Go to the [Amazon EC2](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2) Console.
-10. Find the running instances and find the active, compromised instance
+2. Find the running instances with the name **threat-detection-wksp: Compromised Instance**.

-a.
-You can do this by using the instance id you wrote down from the GuardDuty findings earlier
+    > You can also filter by the Instance ID you captured earlier.

-11. On the bottom, find and click on the Security Group for the compromised instance
+3. Under the **Description** tab, click on the Security Group for the compromised instance.
-12. Click on the Security Group and review the inbound rules
+4. View the rules under the **Inbound** tab.

-a.
-Notice the large number of IP’s that can log in
+    > Notice the large number of IP’s that can log in?

-13. Modify the inbound rule to only allow access from your current IP Address (Aa)
+5. Modify the SSH inbound rule to only allow access from your current IP Address (http://www.whatsmyip.org/)
-a.
-How can you set the IP address without explicitly knowing your IP?

 ### Revoke All Sessions